nutanixdev/python-api-lab-devmktg/index.rst

 Optional Components
 ###################

-In addition to the requirement components above, the following things are "nice to have".
-They are not supplementary only and are not required this lab.
+In addition to the listed components above, the following things are "nice to have".
+They are supplementary only and are not required this lab.

 - A `Github <https://github.com/>`_ account.
 This can be created by signing up directly through GitHub.
 - The `GitHub Desktop <https://desktop.github.com/>`_ application (available for Windows and Mac only)